Skip to main content

 Can LLMs replace human translators for quality assessment?

-LLMs can handle 70-80% of routine QA tasks effectively, but cannot fully replace human evaluators.
-They excel at detecting objective errors (spelling, grammar, obvious mistranslations) but struggle with nuanced judgments (cultural appropriateness, creative content, context-dependent meaning).
+LLMs can handle 70-80% of routine QA tasks effectively, but they can't fully replace human evaluators.
+They're good at catching objective errors — spelling, grammar, obvious mistranslations — but struggle with cultural appropriateness, creative content, and context-dependent meaning.
 The optimal approach is hybrid: LLMs for initial evaluation and flagging, humans for verification and edge cases.

 Which LLM is best for translation quality assessment?